tlspuffin/tlspuffin/Finding11.md

+# TODOs [for the record]
+- fix the vuln (see below) and the other ones and relaunch a campaign
+- can we overwrite part of ssl fields without smashing the stack lack writing on the return address ?
+- can we make a silent buffer overflow (to test this out, reduce the number of ciphers to a low number like 3) [related to previous item] ?
+- is there additionally a logical error with the state machine of the hello retries ?
+- problems with a too lage ssl->suites->suiteSz ?
+- ?

 # SUMMARY

+## Potential impact

- - buffer overflow
+- buffer overflow [confirmed]
+- ungraceful crash with a SEGFAULT [confirmed]
+- RCE ? secret/data exfiltration ?
- - rewrite part of ssl struct at the server
+- rewrite part of ssl struct at the server ?
 - make ssl->suites->suiteSz larger than it should
 - ??

-## Potential impact
-TODO

 # STEPS TO REPRODUCE